IntelliJ IDEA 2024.3 Help

 You can configure custom shortcuts to actions that you frequently use.

-1. Press Ctrl+Alt+S to open the IDE settings and then select Keymap.
+1. Press Ctrl+Alt+S to open settings and then select Keymap.

-3. Right-click the selected item and from the context menu, select an action you want to perform such as Add keyboard shortcut, Add mouse shortcut, or Add abbreviation.
+3. Right-click the selected item and from the context menu, select the action you want to perform, for example, Add Keyboard Shortcut, Add Mouse Shortcut, or Add Abbreviation.

 4. In the dialog that opens, specify a shortcut.
-If you need, select the Second stroke option and specify an additional key for the shortcut.
-Click OK to save the changes.
+If necessary, select the Second stroke option and specify an additional key for the shortcut.
+To save the changes, click OK with the mouse (if you press Enter, IntelliJ IDEA will consider it a shortcut).

 Customize smart keys behavior